 This configures Django REST Framework to use JWTAuthentication backend.

-In the project's urls.py (adjancent to settings.py) add the following imports and urls_patterns:
+In the project's urls.py (adjacent to settings.py) add the following imports and url_patterns:

 from rest_framework_simplejwt.views import (